Submit your email to push it up the queue

 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Heathrow Airport Limited reported total carbon emissions of approximately 32,116,000 kg CO2e for Scope 1 and about 18,742,184,000 kg CO2e for Scope 3 emissions.
-The Scope 3 emissions include significant contributions from business travel (1,133,000 kg CO2e) and purchased goods and services (198,440,000 kg CO2e).
+In 2023, Heathrow Airport Limited reported total carbon emissions of approximately 21,764,000 kg CO2e from Scope 1 and 18,742,184,000 kg CO2e from Scope 3.
+The Scope 1 emissions, which include direct emissions from owned or controlled sources, amounted to about 32,116,000 kg CO2e, while Scope 3 emissions, which encompass indirect emissions from the value chain, were significantly higher at approximately 18,742,184,000 kg CO2e.
 Notably, there were no reported Scope 2 emissions for the year.
 Heathrow has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions across all scopes by 46.2% by 2030, using 2019 as the baseline year.
-This target encompasses emissions from upstream transportation, waste generated in operations, business travel, employee commuting, and downstream leased assets.
-Additionally, Heathrow is committed to ensuring that 67% of its suppliers and customers, based on emissions from purchased goods and services and the use of sold products, will establish science-based targets by 2027.
-The emissions data and climate commitments are cascaded from Heathrow Airport Limited, which is a current subsidiary of Heathrow Finance plc.
-The targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C.
+This target includes emissions from upstream transportation, waste generated in operations, business travel, employee commuting, and downstream leased assets.
+Additionally, Heathrow is committed to ensuring that 67% of its suppliers and customers, based on emissions from purchased goods and services and the use of sold products, will set science-based targets by 2027.
+These commitments are part of Heathrow's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global efforts to limit warming to 1.5°C. The emissions data and targets are cascaded from Heathrow Airport Limited, reflecting its corporate family relationship.

 Access structured emissions data, company-specific emission factors, and source documents